 Abdallah joined Watsi on December 1st, 2016.
-Five years ago, Abdallah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+32 other people also joined Watsi on that day!
 Abdallah's most recent donation supported Dylan, a bright 12-year-old from Kenya, to fund angular deformity correction surgery.

 Abdallah has funded healthcare for 45 patients in 9 countries.